reuel-freitas/reuel-freitas/README.md

 ### Hi there 👋

 - 🔭 I’m currently working at Capgemini as Mobile Developer.
-- 🌱 Stack: Javascript, React, Material-UI, Next, React Native, Native Base, Node, Mongo, MySql.
+- 🌱 Stack: Ruby, Ruby on Rails, NodeJS, Javascript, ReactJS, NextJS, React Native, MongoDB, Postgresql, Kafka, Jest, RSpec.
 - 👯 I’m looking to collaborate at the company where I've worked.